ccclu/Inferring-the-Scene-Using-Wireless-Traffics-and-World-Knowledge.github.io/report.md

 ## 6. Requirements for Success

-### 6.1 Detect Motion Changes in User Behavior
+### 6.1 Verifying Changes in Traffic Package I/O Flow During Motion Transitions
-Our model must first accurately detect sudden motion changes in user behavior.
-This includes identifying transitions such as moving from static to active states, shifting from a slow pace to a faster one, and changing from small-range movements (e.g., hand gestures) to large-range movements (e.g., walking).
+We aim to confirm that sudden motion changes in user behavior result in alterations to the I/O flow patterns of traffic packages.
+This includes identifying transitions such as:
+* *: Shifting from a static state to an active state;
+* *:Moving from slow to fast-paced activities;
+* *:Transitioning from small-scale motions (e.g., hand gestures) to large-scale movements (e.g., walking).
+By analyzing the I/O flow patterns of traffic packages, we can further validate whether motion changes correspond to variations in network traffic characteristics, thereby enhancing the model's understanding and classification capabilities for multi-modal data.

 ### 6.2 The intensity of the movement: Velocity and Range
 After detecting a change in the user's movement behavior, the system further utilizes neural networks and large language models (LLMs) to conduct an in-depth analysis of the updated movement information, including details such as movement speed and range.
 Through neural networks, the model can more accurately assess variations in the user's speed following a change in movement state, such as a shift from slow to fast motion or from a static to an active state.
 Additionally, the model can analyze changes in movement range, for example, transitioning from small hand movements to larger-scale actions like walking.
 This detailed analysis provides a more precise understanding of the user’s behavioral patterns and state changes, enhancing the capabilities of future intelligent applications.